Statement 3 (continued)

 On the receipts side, individuals' income tax collections increase because of the rise in the number of wage earners and, additionally, higher real wages.
 The stronger labour market also increases tax collections from superannuation funds because contributions (including compulsory contributions) are higher.
 The increase in personal incomes leads to higher consumption which results in an increase in GST receipts (with the corresponding receipts passed on in higher GST payments to the states).
 In addition, the stronger economy results in higher levels of corporate profitability, increasing company taxes.

-On the payments side, overall estimated expenditure on income support payments (including pensions and allowances) is slightly higher primarily reflecting growth in benefit rates through their indexation to wages.
+On the payments side, overall estimated expenditure on income support payments (including pensions, unemployment benefits and other allowances) is higher, reflecting a higher number of unemployment benefit recipients (as higher labour force participation increases both employment and the number unemployed) and also growth in benefit rates through their indexation to wages.
 Lower inflation has a partially offsetting effect.

 On balance, the rise in estimated tax collections is only partially offset by increased payments.
 This improves the underlying cash position, which results in a lower borrowing requirement and lower public debt interest cost.